An Exploratory Study on Machine Learning Model Stores: Abstract

 \section{Abstract}

 Recent advances in Artificial Intelligence, especially in Machine Learning (ML), have brought applications previously considered as science fiction (e.g., virtual personal assistants and autonomous cars) into the reach of millions of everyday users.
 Since modern ML technologies like deep learning require considerable technical expertise and resource to build custom models, reusing existing models trained by experts has become essential.
-This is why in the past year model stores have been introduced, which, similar to mobile app stores, offer organizations and developers access to pre-trained models and/or their code to train, evaluate, and predict samples.
-This paper conducts an exploratory study on three popular model stores (AWS marketplace, Wolfram neural net repository, and ModelDepot) that compares the information elements (features and policies) provided by model stores to those used by the two popular mobile app stores (Google Play and Apple's App Store).
-We have found that the model information elements vary among the different model stores, with 65\% elements shared by all three studied stores.
-Model stores share five information elements with mobile app stores, while eight elements are unique to model stores and four elements unique to app stores.
-Only few models were available on multiple model stores.
-Our findings allow to better understand the differences between ML models and ``regular'' source code components or applications, and provide inspiration to identify software engineering practices (e.g., in requirements and delivery) specific to ML applications.
+This is why in the past year model stores have been introduced by several organizations (e.g., Amazon and Wolfram), which, inspired by mobile app stores, provide public access to pre-trained models and infrastructure to deploy/evaluate/re-train.
+This paper conducts an exploratory study on three popular model stores that compares the information elements (features and policies) provided by them to those used by two popular mobile app stores.
+We have found that the three stores share a common foundation (65\% of elements shared).
+There are also eight elements (e.g., cloud deployment and technical documentation) unique to model stores, as those are targeted towards software engineers instead of end-users (for mobile stores).
+Among the four elements unique to app stores, two elements (review policy and permission) could also be applicable to model stores and have a critical impact on the safety and performance of ML applications.
+The majority of the models from Wolfram and ModelDepot originate from published research prototypes.
+There are only a few similar offerings of ML models among the three stores.